Diversity & inclusion

 Striving towards a more diverse workforce will lead to a larger pool of skills and talent, and help to make the Yorkshire and Humber region the UK’s centre for expertise in digital creativity.

-Over the next three years, SIGN will work with the screen industries to initiate and support change.
+SIGN works with the screen industries to initiate and support change by:

-- We will launch paid placements across the sector for Black, Asian and minority ethnic applicants, for women, for disabled people, for those from low socio-economic backgrounds, for those who want to return to work after raising a family, and for those identifying as LGBTQ.
+- Providing placements across the sector for Black, Asian and minority ethnic applicants, for women, for disabled people, for those from low socio-economic backgrounds, for those who want to return to work after raising a family, and for those identifying as LGBTQ.

-- We will make bursaries available for necessities ranging from childcare costs to travel and training.
+- Making bursaries available for necessities ranging from childcare costs to travel and training.

-- We will set up a mentoring programme and work closely with the sector to support the revision of diversity and inclusion policies and practices of hiring.
+- Establishing a mentoring programme and work closely with the sector to support the revision of diversity and inclusion policies and practices of hiring.

-- We’ll also map the statistics of the screen sectors in Yorkshire and the Humber, creating a solid and agile database to show and share the state of diversity in the region.
+- Mapping the statistics of the screen sectors in Yorkshire and the Humber, creating a solid and agile database to show and share the state of diversity in the region.

-Another key piece of work that SIGN will undertake is listening to and liaising with experts.
+Another key piece of work that SIGN undertakes is listening to and liaising with experts.
 By experts, we mean not only regional and national bodies, but, importantly, those with lived experience of screen sector inequalities.
 Their stories are difficult to hear but they must be heard and seen.
-To this end, we’ll fund and collaborate on a series of personal testimony film shorts, made by the industry, for the industry.
+To this end, we’ve funded and collaborated on a series of personal testimony film shorts, made by the industry, for the industry.

 While the reasons behind inequalities are complex, it is not right that some people still don’t have equal access or opportunities in the screen sectors, both behind the scenes and on-screen.
 The excuse that diverse talent can’t be found is, if it ever was, no longer credible.
 Talent is everywhere – and it’s high time we saw it.